surifirstpin/biplus_documentation/docs/Viewing Content FLD.md

 ### Dashbord
  Click on any Dashboard to view it. it will display the dashboard layouts and global filters used in the dashboard reports.
 > **Note** : Reports in work space are identified with **Tachometer icon.**
->

  ### Reports
- Click on any specific report. it will display the dashboard layouts and global filters used in the dashboard reports.
+ Click on any specific report. it will display the report output and global filters used in the dashboard reports.
  Click on any of the Report to view it.
 > **Note** : Reports in work space are identified with **Line-Chart Icon.**